it3xl/cmd-multiple-commands-from-under-csharp/README.md

 ## CMD multiple commands from under C#

-This emulates work with CMD console.
-Just like you typing in the console.
-But now you invoke your commands from C#.
+The solutions emulates the work with CMD console.<br/>
+ust like you typing in the console.
+But now you invoke your CMD-commands from you C#.

 I use this approach to execute a bunch of multiple CMD commands and batch files.

 Implementation [CmdShell.cs](https://github.com/it3xl/cmd-multiple-commands-from-under-csharp/blob/master/CmdShellProj/CmdShell.cs).
 Sample usage [Program.cs](https://github.com/it3xl/cmd-multiple-commands-from-under-csharp/blob/master/ConsoleRunner/Program.cs).

+### Warning

+For any invocations without an iteractive session!<br/>
+Use **ExecAndShowCatched** instead of **ExecAndShow**.
+ExecAndShow doesn't work in this case.

 ```csharp
     var cmdCommands = $@"